HEJOK254/Discord-QuickEdit/README.md

 # Discord QuickEdit

+> [!CAUTION]
+> This project is currently NOT licensed under ANY license.
+>
+> The LICENSE-ImageSharp file is the Apache-2.0 license for the ImageSharp library.
+> The project is currently waiting for the approval from one of the contributors to use the GNU GPL v3.0 license.

 QuickEdit is an open-source Discord bot written in C# using the [Discord.NET library](https://github.com/discord-net/Discord.Net).
 It is currently a work in progress and not yet ready for use.

 If you want to help develop this bot, and speed up it's release, check out [Contributing](#contributing)!